-- When the city is replacing lead water service pipes, it must include both public (white dotted line in diagram on the back page) and private (blue dotted line) portions. - The homeowner is responsible for 40% of the total cost. - The homeowner is also responsible for any other cost associated with internal plumbing issues.
-Ask a licensed plumber for a cost estimate. - You may replace your lead water service pipes immediately at your own cost.
-Visit saskatoon.ca/lead for reimbursement details, including payment options. - The City does not allow partial replacement of lead water service pipes because of the increased risk to public health.
+- When the city is replacing lead pipes, it must include both public (white dotted line in diagram on the back page) and private (blue dotted line) portions of the service line. - The homeowner is responsible for 40% of the total cost. - The homeowner is also responsible for any other cost associated with internal plumbing issues.
+Ask a licensed plumber for a cost estimate. - You may replace your service line immediately at your own cost.
+Visit saskatoon.ca/lead for reimbursement details, including payment options. - The City does not allow partial replacement of a service line because of the increased risk to public health.